bkarwoski/p4r/README.md

 To visualize the simulation, I wrote [graphics.c](treesearch_control/graphics.c) and [bmp.c](treesearch_control/bmp.c), which take the floating point coordinates of each polygon and generate a rasterized .bmp image of the simulation, like the one below.

 ![Animation Example](chase_20_0_20.bmp)

+## Tree Search
+The goal of the 'chaser' robot (shown in red above) is to catch the 'runner' roboti (in green).
+The runner moves randomly with each timestep.
+The chaser can either turn left, turn right, or move forward each timestep.

 ## Attributions
 Starter code and the animation html / js files were provided through the University of Michigan's new [Programming for Robotics](https://robotics.umich.edu/academic-program/courses/rob599-f19/) course.